 Dr. Newman is currently an associate professor at York College of Pennsylvania.
 Heearned his doctorate in sport management at the United States Sports Academy (1999), his master’s degree in education at the University of Virginia (1995) and his bachelor’s degree from Towson State University (1994).
 As a member of the United States Sports Academy’s National Faculty, Dr. Newman works with distance learning students and has taught courses in Botswana, Malaysia and Thailand.
 He actively contributes his time to a variety of community projects and volunteer programs each year.
 Dr. Newman writes a weekly blog and his primary areas of research include marketing, new media, social networking and issues related to leadership.

-Dr. Rice has been in higher education for over 15 years at colleges across the country.
-He has served in coaching and administrative roles at the NCAA Division I and III levels, NAIA and NCCAA levels, and at the high school level during his career.
+Dr. Rice has been in higher education for nearly 20 years at colleges across the country.
+He has served in coaching and administrative roles at the NCAA Division I and III levels, NAIA and NCCAA levels, at the high school level and international level during his career.
 He has served as a head collegiate coach in basketball, cross country, golf, and soccer during this time, as well as serving in the roles of Sports Information Director and Athletic Director.
+He currently serves on the Elite Performance Committee for Basketball Ireland, the FIBA governing body of the sport in the Republic of Ireland and Northern Ireland, and has consulted with other sport organizations in the Republic of Ireland.
 Many of Rice’s former student-athletes have gone on to become sport coaches and administrators.
 In addition, he served in the business world as a professional fundraiser with the American Heart Association.
 He earned his Bachelor of Science degree in Physical Education from the University of Mobile, a Master of Sport Science degree in Sport Management from the United States Sports Academy, and a Doctor of Sports Management degree in Sport Management/Human Resource Management from the United States Sports Academy.

 Michael Spino, Ph.D is a long time non-resident faculty member at the United States Sports Academy.
 He has taught and coached throughout the world and is the author of six books on the mental and physical aspects of sport.
 His book “Beyond Jogging: The Innerspaces of Running” was on the New York Times best seller list.
 As a college cross-country and distance coach at Georgia Tech and Life University, he coached many All-Americans and won 12 national championships.
 He is the Founder and CEO of True Champion LLC, a mind and body online coaching company.
 He was the Director of the Esalen Sports Center and earned his Ph.D at the University in Europe- Lille2 University of Law and Sport, one of Europe’s most prestigious sport-research institutions.